goaldiggers-kata/goaldiggers/architecture/ProcessDiscoveryandDDDContextMap.md

 ![Actors and Definitions](..//Images/ActorsandDefinitions.jpg)

 ## Core Domains
-The main asset of the Spotlight Platform is **onboarding the Candidate and Non Profit Community**.
-Once they both get onboarded the Non-Profit community has to be tagged to the Candidate to avail the Service offerings to achieve the career goal. <br />
+The main offering of the Spotlight Platform is **onboarding the Non Profit Community and Candidates**.
+Once the onboarding activity is completed, the Non-Profit community will be tagged to the Candidate to avail the Service offerings to achieve the career aspirations. <br />
 ![Core Domains](..//Images/CoreDomains.png)

 - **Domain: Spotlight Platform** <br />